 35 St James's Pl, St. James's, London SW1A 1NY

-Fancy Tea is priced at £58 for the full tea selection, four paired cocktails, cakes and savouries.
-The Boozeless Tea (£38) and a Champagne Tea (£48) are also available.
-Fancy Tea will be available in Lyaness from Thursday to Sunday, between 12pm and 5pm.
-Last sitting at 4pm.
+Spirited Tea is priced at £55 for the full tea selection, three paired cocktails, cakes and savouries (with dietaries and aversions considerately accommodated with notification advance).
+A Boozeless Tea (£35) and a Champagne Tea (£45) is also available.
+Spirited Tea will be available in Lyaness on Saturday and Sunday, between 12pm and 5pm.
+Last sittings are at 3.30pm.
+Must be pre-booked.

 Sea Containers London, 20 Upper Ground, London, SE1 9PD

-The winemakers afternoon tea will be on offer at all four 28°-50° restaurants from midday until 6pm every day and is priced at £60 per person.
+The Winemaker's afternoon tea is on offer at all four 28°-50° restaurants from midday until 6pm every day and is priced at £60 per person.

 Marylebone: 15-17 Marylebone Ln, London W1U 2NE | Covent Garden: 10 Upper St Martin's Ln, London WC2H 9FB | South Kensington: 96 Draycott Ave, London SW3 3AD | Chelsea: 300 King's Rd, London SW3 5UH